THE FOUR VALLEYS, AN OVERVIEW

 "...draw thee from the realms of contradiction unto the retreats of oneness, and to lead thee to the sacred streams of His Law.
 Perchance thou mayest quaff therefrom, repose therein, quench thy thirst, refresh thy soul..."

-Leave this world of limitations to attach thee to the world of perfections, where thy soul will find rest at last, thanks to His laws.
+Leave this world of limitations to attach thyself to the world of perfections, where thy soul will find rest at last, thanks to His laws.

 "In all these journeys the traveler must stray not the breadth of a hair from the “Law,” for this is indeed the secret of the “Path” and the fruit of the Tree of “Truth”; and in all these stages he must cling to the robe of obedience to the commandments, and hold fast to the cord of shunning all forbidden things, that he may be nourished from the cup of the Law and informed of the mysteries of Truth."